How do I choose the right size solar inverter for my solar system?

 Solar panels can be connected in series or parallel; series connection increases the voltage and parallel connection increases the current.
 The maximum input voltage of the inverter should be greater than the maximum open circuit voltage of the solar panels to prevent over-voltage damage to the inverter.
 The minimum input voltage of the inverter should be less than the minimum operating voltage of the solar panel to ensure that the inverter can start and operate.

-Type and power of load
+Type and Power of Load

 Loads are devices that use solar power, such as lamps, TVs, refrigerators, and so on.
 The type and power of the load will affect the output current and power factor of the inverter.
 The output current of the inverter should be greater than the maximum current of the load to ensure that the inverter can meet the demand of the load.
 The power factor of the inverter should be close to the power factor of the load to minimize reactive power loss.
 The type of load also affects the output waveform of the inverter.
 Generally, inductive and nonlinear loads require a sine wave inverter, while resistive loads can use a square wave or step wave inverter.